ytakzk/Hokusai/README.md

 ## Installation

-Drop in the Classes folder to your Xcode project or
+Drop in the Classes folder to your Xcode project.
+You can also use cocoapods or Carthage.

 #### Using [cocoapods](http://cocoapods.org/)